-The rise in the U.S. dollar did impact manufacturing which has been struggling but oil prices rose and rig counts, and indicator of stronger oil prices, started to grow again slowly.
+The rise in the U.S. dollar did impact manufacturing which has been struggling but oil prices rose and rig counts, an indicator of stronger oil prices started to grow again slowly.

-Housing inventory levels didn’t dampen homes sales as both existing and new home sales hit cycle highs.
+Housing inventory levels didn’t dampen home sales as both existing and new home sales hit cycle highs.
 Home prices, too, continued to grow.
-A down trend in multifamily construction affected housing starts but losses in this sector were partially made up for with growth in starts for single family residences, suggesting expectations for more home buyers and fewer renters.
+A downtrend in multifamily construction affected housing starts but losses in this sector were partially made up for with growth in starts for single-family residences, suggesting expectations for more home buyers and fewer renters.

 Despite the rocky start, 2016 was a decent year in terms of U.S. economics, but there are changes in the wind as we blindly lurch forward into 2017.

 The first unknown we must face in 2017 is the big elephant in the room, pun intended.
 I am not one who believes that Presidents and their policies are strong influencers of economic cycles.
 Generally speaking, a U.S. president doesn’t have the singular power to change a behemoth economy like that of the U.S. He or she would need to enlist a concerted effort on the part of Congress and the Fed in order to have much effect.
 Even with that, the first year of the administration isn’t enough time to really make an impact.
 Demographics, inflation and over-investment in key sectors are the variables that can change an economic cycle.

 1. Mortgage Rates and the 10 Year Yield

 For the past few years, I have stayed true to my channel call for the bond market ten-year yield to be between 1.60 -3%.
 My prediction article for last year included a statement that the 10-year would have a 1 handle again even with a fed rate hike.